neverUseThisName/Decorrelated-Adversarial-Learning/README.md

 ## How to train on your own dataset

 If you want to start fresh training, follow the procedures.
+(or use the backbone and train with your own scritps)

 ### Prepare your data
 #### Folder structure